 Rottweilers are the ultimate guard dogs, perfect for a family that needs a loyal companion to protect the home.
 Their good-nature is something that meshes well into any family.
 But if you’re allergic to dogs, you may wonder how much Rottweilers shed.

 If you plan to raise a Rottweiler, shedding is unavoidable.
 In fact, it’s a natural process for these dogs.
-We’ll discuss the factors that affect shedding in these dogs.
-Plus, several tips for dealing with your Rottie’s shedding.
+We will dive into the factors that affect shedding in this breed.
+Plus, we have several tips on how to deal with your Rottie’s shedding.

 RECOMMENDED: 57 Best Hypoallergenic Dogs